About DCM, Dilated Cardiomyopathy

 How we deal with DCM?

-At this time the recommendation is to breed based on lower Coefficient of inbreeding based on DNA. ( NOT BASED ON PEDIGREE) . just to show yo how it works.
-I have two dogs ( USHER + SHIRAZ) that have less than 2% COI based on pedigree, but they do have around 43% COI based on DNA.
+At this time the recommendation is to breed based on lower Coefficient of inbreeding based on DNA. ( NOT BASED ON PEDIGREE) . just to show you how it works. two dogs that have less than 2% COI based on pedigree, could have over 40% COI based on DNA.
 So when a breeder talk about COI make sure they are talking about the correct COI.
 Also breeding two low COI dogs doent not give low COI offspring. the DNA have to be compared one by one.
 If two siblings with low COI of 25% are bred together they will produce over 50% in real DNA COI.

 So how we deal with DCM?